astros3x/Astri/README.md

 ## 💻 Usage
-* Download the exe verions from the last [realese](https://github.com/astros3x/Astri/releases/)
+* Download the exe verions from the last [realese](https://github.com/astros3x/Astri/releases/) / (TRUST ONLY THIS REPOSITORY)
+* Check if the `Astri.exe` hash matches to latest release hash
 * Execute it
 * The root password is: 'loop' (invisible input)
 * Input the right number to interact with the menu